 - Extending the useful life of existing Council stormwater infrastructure.

 Developments must incorporate the three following volume management objectives.
 These three principles, and their respective design responses, must be targeted when considering the stormwater design options for a site.
+In addition, sustainable design requirements require designers to consider water efficiency and drought resilience.

 For background reading on Integrated Urban Water Management, please see the following links:

-Best Practice Sustainable Design in Planning:
+Best Practice Sustainable Design Guides:

 WSUD Engineering Procedures Stormwater Stormwater eBook by Melbourne Water